davidkuda/python_pw_cli/README.md

 ### Todo:

 - Encrypt / Decrypt creds file
-- Copy username into clipboard
-- Check what additional information is avaiilable on the service
-- Find a better name for "entity"
-- Remove a password
-- Updating a password is possible, but it's not yet explained anywhere.
-Creating a new password will update an existing password, if the key exists already.
 - Main has become a huge function with a lot of if statements.
 How can I refactor main() to be less complex and easier to read?
+Maybe I could pass a callable / function directly to the arguments and avoid if/elsing again below?
 - Tab auto completion.
 How can I read available keys so that I could autocomplete them?
-- Expose functionalities with an API so that I can access my passwords from my mobile phone
+- Expose functionalities with an API so that I can access my passwords from my mobile phone -> Create a Flask client
 - Use a logger instead of prints
-- Add a new section
-- Add a new section if not exists when adding a new password
-- Delete sections
 - Test mongoDB
-- How to store Credit Card Information?
+- Update existing secrets data with additional kwargs without deleting / replacing existing dictionary
 - Add a function that allows me to change the password, username or website individually
+- Handle dependency -> Pyperclip is now installed globally.
+How can I hashbang a conda environment?
+- catch KeyError when entering a wrong entity
+- Search for a entities in every section
+- Move generate random pw to utils
+- Update help texts